SxryxnshS5/FeedForward/CODING_GUIDELINES.md

 ## Comments
 - Use block comments to document a small section of code
 - Docstrings should be used for all public modules, functions, classes and methods.
-Docstrings should contain the date of creation, the author and a high-level summary
+Docstrings should contain the author and a high-level summary

 ## Whitespace
 - Whitespace should not be used around comparisons E.g. x<3, not x < 3